matheus-beck/nodejs-expressjs-project-manager/README.md

 # project-manager
-Project manager backend developed using Node.js and Express.js built as the first challange of the GoStack Bootcamp from RocketSeat
+Project manager backend developed using Node.js and Express.js.
+Built as the first challenge of the GoStack Bootcamp from RocketSeat.

 Clone the project into your machine and run:
 ```console